qgenlab/DiffMethylTools/README.md

 ## Citing DiffMethylTools
 If you used DiffMethylTools please cite:
-Derbel, Houssemeddine, et al. "DiffMethylTools: a toolbox of the detection, annotation and visualization of differential DNA methylation." bioRxiv (2025): 2025-07.
+Derbel, Houssemeddine, Evan Kinnear, Justin J-L. Wong, and Qian Liu.
+"DiffMethylTools: a toolbox of the detection, annotation and visualization of differential DNA methylation." bioRxiv (2025): 2025-07.

 *(Manuscript currently under peer review)*